profsmith89/ctps/_sources/chap14.md

 Double trouble.
 There are only two values Example 11 can print, and we just proved that neither is possible.
 The only conclusion left to us is that the function `trouble` cannot exist.

 But, you say, `trouble` must exist because we listed its source code in the previous code block.
-It's true that block does contain some Python statements, but the function `trouble` isn't valid Python.
+It's true that that block does contain some Python statements, but the function `trouble` isn't valid Python.
 It contains a syntax error because `yes_on_s.py` doesn't exist.
 Everything else in `trouble` is valid Python, and so the contradiction we found is really pointing at the function `yes_on_s` and saying that it cannot exist.

 ## Specifications without implementations